Cocoa Cigarette: Orion’s Long-Selling Dagashi Candy

-Kids tend to want to imitate what adults enjoy, say smoking or drinking.
+Kids tend to want to imitate what adults enjoy, say smoking, and drinking.
 As a matter of fact, when I was small, I was that kind of boy.

 But I wasn’t such a bad boy, so I legally enjoyed smoking and drinking.
-Luckily, in Japan there are food companies that make precocious kids’ wishes come true.
+Luckily, in Japan, there are food companies that make such precocious kids’ wishes come true.

-For example, if you realize this Namaiki Beer is a non-alcoholic drink for kids, you can allow your children to drink it.
+For example, once you realize this Namaiki Beer is a non-alcoholic beverage for kids, you can allow your children to drink it.

 Then, what about cigarettes?